bilbopingouin/docs-vim/Code-Review.md

 ### Browsing

-With current configuration, `<F9>` allows to start a file brower on the left of vim window
+With current configuration, `<F9>` allows to start a file browser on the left of vim window

 - `t`	  to open in a new tab
 - `P`	  to open in a previous panel